-Student loans are money you borrow for college that you have to pay back-even if you If you're eligible to receive grants or take part in the work-study program, always use those
+Student loans are money you borrow for college that you have to pay back-even if you don't graduate.

+If you're eligible to receive grants or take part in the work-study program, always use those funds first.